Creating Custom Commands

 Help System

-/addcommand add help say Commands: /hello /rules /staff /version
+/cmd add help say Commands: /hello /rules /staff /version

-/addcommand add help_admin say Admin: /ban /kick /announce /shutdown
+/cmd add help_admin say Admin: /ban /kick /announce /shutdown

 Hub Commands